Title Insurance Protects Your Home Investment

 Are you looking for a mortgage loan?
 We can help!
 Give us a call at 561-395-4264.
 Want to get started?
 Apply Here.

-Purchasing a home is likely the biggest investment you will ever make.
-So before you close, you need to know that nobody else has a claim to the property.
+Buying a home may be the biggest investment you make in your lifetime.
+So before you close, you need to know that no one else has a claim to the property.

-The title insurance company performs an extensive search on the property's title history.
-The title insurance company can usually find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the property's title history.
+The title insurance company can almost always identify any title problems and clear up these problems prior to closing.

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+If this happens, the title insurance company will defend your title and will cost you nothing.